|

 2004 on the Soča

-At that time, I paddled the lower Ötztaler Ache, the Devil's Gorge in Lofer or the Brandenberger Ache including the Kaiserklamm without falling over.
+Back then I paddled the lower Ötztaler Ache, the Teufelsschlucht in Lofer or the Brandenberger Ache including the Kaiserklamm without falling over.
 I was brutally good at not falling over back then!
-Of course, I decided to roll at that time, should it be necessary.
-And of course, not rolling has always left me with a certain amount of uncertainty in the back of my mind.
+Of course, back then I resolved to roll if necessary.
+And of course, not rolling always left me with a certain amount of uncertainty in the back of my mind.

 "I was brutally good at not falling over back then!"

-Then, five years, five swimmers and thousands of paddles later, the time had come: my first Whitewater Roll!
-I remember that I had talked to a friend up in the eddy about finally making the role.
-Out of the eddy and poof, the Venter Ache pushed me over.
+Then, five years, five swims and thousands of paddled kilometers later, the time had come: my first Whitewater Roll!
+I remember talking to a friend at the top of the eddy about how I finally wanted to make the roll.
+Out of the eddy and the Venter Ache pushed me over.
 Zack!
-Rolled up and beaming into the eddy, where I euphorically talked about my first role.
+I rolled up and raced into the eddy beaming, where I euphorically talked about my first roll.
 The good friend who was sitting there at the time asked:

 Me: "No!"